It’s never too late

 But she saw beautiful women leaving, thrilled with their transformations.

-The receptionist noticed Marina’s unease and stepped in.
+The receptionist noticed Mary’s unease and stepped in.

 — Good afternoon!
 Come in, don’t be shy.
 Tea or coffee?